Buy or Sell SNDL Inc. (SNDL) Stock Now | Don't Try to Be a Top Gun

 Analysts’ Opinion of SNDL

-Many brokerage firms have already submitted their reports for SNDL stocks, with BMO Capital Markets repeating the rating for SNDL by listing it as a “Market Perform.”
-The predicted price for SNDL in the upcoming period, according to BMO Capital Markets is $0.70 based on the research report published on May 03rd of the current year 2022.
+Many brokerage firms have already submitted their reports for SNDL stocks, with Canaccord Genuity repeating the rating for SNDL by listing it as a “Speculative Buy.”
+The predicted price for SNDL in the upcoming period, according to Canaccord Genuity is $5 based on the research report published on August 16th of the current year 2022.

-Canaccord Genuity, on the other hand, stated in their research note that they expect to see SNDL reach a price target of $0.65, previously predicting the price at $0.40.
-The rating they have provided for SNDL stocks is “Sell” according to the report published on March 19th, 2021.
+BMO Capital Markets, on the other hand, stated in their research note that they expect to see SNDL reach a price target of $0.70, previously predicting the price at $0.60.
+The rating they have provided for SNDL stocks is “Market Perform” according to the report published on May 03rd, 2022.

+Canaccord Genuity gave a rating of “Sell” to SNDL, setting the target price at $0.65 in the report published on March 19th of the previous year.

 Stock Fundamentals for SNDL